EthiQuest/Holonic-Ethical-AI-System/README.md

 ## Contact

-For inquiries about how this Holonic AI Agent Swarm System can benefit your organization's ethical AI journey, please contact EthiQuest.ai at [contact information].
+For inquiries about how this Holonic AI Agent Swarm System can benefit your organization's ethical AI journey, please contact EthiQuest.ai at contact@ethiquest.ai.

 For technical questions or to report issues, please open an issue on the GitHub repository.